 The annual Quilcene Oyster Races half marathon, 10K and 5K, presented by Pacific Seafood, are also returning to the Park on September 17.
 This year they have teamed up with two other nonprofit Olympic Peninsula races – the Rhody Run (May 21) and the North Olympic Discovery Marathon (3-4 June) for a series they have called Olympic Summer Running!
 Runners can now look forward to participating in three great summer foot races across the Peninsula in jaw-dropping locations to benefit those in need.
 Register early and use Olympic23 for a 10% discount on all races here.

-The fall will also bring the very popular Sheep-2-Shawl Quilcene Fiber Festival (now scheduled for October 7) – showcasing regional fiber artists and our local wool industry.
+October 7th: The fall will also bring the very popular Sheep-2-Shawl Quilcene Fiber Festival – showcasing regional fiber artists and our local wool industry.
 Last year’s event brought a record number of vendors and attendees and for the first time encompassed much of the Park’s 10 acres.
 This year’s event is expected to further expand its offerings.

 To Our Donors… we so appreciate the 10 years of support you have given to our vision of Worthington Park.
 It probably seemed like a pipe dream to many of you who have seen enthusiasm crushed by circumstance.
 We certainly had our challenging days but I believe our mantra of “OK… this is the two steps forward and one step back dance” saw us through many a setback.
 Also, there was the “we know how to do this… we have done it before and it will play again, we know” dance.
 All of you supported us during these dances and helped us get through them.
 We are most grateful.